-Richard Carrier, Why I Am Not a Christian
+Richard Carrier, author of Why I Am Not a Christian

 Richard Carrier is a world-renowned author and speaker.
 As a professional historian, published philosopher, and prominent defender of the American freethought movement, Dr. Carrier has appeared across the country and on national television defending sound historical methods and the ethical worldview of secular naturalism.
 His books and articles have also received international attention.

 He holds a Ph.D. from Columbia University in ancient history, specializing in the intellectual history of Greece and Rome, particularly ancient philosophy, religion, and science, with emphasis on the origins of Christianity and the use and progress of science under the Roman empire.
 He is best known as the author of Sense and Goodness without God, Not the Impossible Faith, and Proving History, Hitler Homer Bible Christ, and Why I Am Not a Christian, and a major contributor to The Empty Tomb, The Christian Delusion, The End of Christianity, and Sources of the Jesus Tradition, as well as writer and editor-in-chief (now emeritus) for the Secular Web, and for his copious work in history and philosophy online and in print.

 His latest book is Proving History: Bayes's Theorem and the Quest for the Historical Jesus.
 He is currently working on his next books, On the Historicity of Jesus Christ, The Scientist in the Early Roman Empire, and Science Education in the Early Roman Empire.
 And he is now teaching online courses in philosophy and history for the general public at Partners for Secular Activism.

-David Fitzgerald, Nailed: Ten Christian Myths that Show Jesus Never Existed at All
+David Fitzgerald, author of Nailed: Ten Christian Myths that Show Jesus Never Existed at All

 David Fitzgerald is a writer and public speaker who has been called both "The Ferris Bueller of San Francisco" and "one of the busiest atheist activists in the Bay Area."
 He is the Action Coordinator for San Francisco Atheists and serves on the board of the Center for Inquiry-San Francisco, and is Co-founder and Director of both the world's first Atheist Film Festival and San Francisco's oldest annual Darwin Day celebration, "Evolutionpalooza!"